graphile/crystal/README.md

 graphql-build - complete (but needs tests, documentation, refactoring)

-graphql-build-pg - read-only plugins are functional, mutations not yet supported, no descriptions are added to fields yet
+graphql-build-pg - passes the PostGraphQL integration tests for queries and mutations, no descriptions are added to fields yet

 postgraphql-build - see graphql-build-pg